Sandling to Folkestone via the Sea walk

 OS Landranger 179, OS Explorer 138

-This walk was designed as a swimming walk – that is, to give you a pleasant morning walk of 7.3km (4.4 miles) and then get you to the beach for an afternoon sea swim (the sea is warm enough from July to September).
-However, it also makes a pleasant short outing at any time of the year – for example as a late start walk in spring or summer, or a brisk excursion in winter.
-There are one or two bluebell woods near the start of the walk in late April or early May
+This walk was designed as a swimming walk – that is, to give you a pleasant morning walk of 7.8km (4.8 miles), and then get you to the beach for an afternoon sea swim (the sea is warm enough from July to September).
+However, it also makes a pleasant short outing at any time of the year - for example as a brisk winter walk.
+There are one or two bluebell woods near the start of the walk in late April or early May.

-The walk starts along the track of an old branch line which chugged down the hill to Hythe and Sandgate until its closure in 1951.
-Then there is a pleasant section of orchards and fields which brings you to the village of Saltwood, with its church and castle (the home of Alan Clarke MP, a minister in Margaret Thatcher's government in the 1980s who published famously racy diaries), before you suddenly find yourself on a fine section of open downland.
+The walk starts along the track of an old branch line.
+There is then is a pleasant section of orchards and fields which brings you to the village of Saltwood, with its church and castle (the home of Alan Clarke MP, a minister in Margaret Thatcher's government in the 1980s who published famously racy diaries), before you suddenly find yourself on a fine section of open downland.
 The first steep (but not very long) hill climb is here, which takes you up to a ridge with fine views of the sea.

-After a slightly awkward (but also very short) road section (see paragraphs 23-24 in the walk directions pdf for details), you pass by Sene Farm and over more downland territory, before descending into the Seabrook Valley and on up the second steep hill, which brings you out by a military cemetery with even better sea views.
-Finally, there is an unexpected and quite dramatic descent down through luxury houses to the coast at Sandgate for a pub lunch and a swim.
-The walk ends with a pleasant 2.4km (1.5 mile) stroll along the (largely traffic-free) sea-front promenade into Folkestone, finally climbing up to the The Leas, the town's clifftop promenade.
+After an awkward (but also very short) road section (see paragraphs 23-24 in the walk directions pdf for details), you pass by Sene Farm and over more downland territory, before descending into the Seabrook Valley and on up the second steep hill, which brings you out by a military cemetery with even better sea views.
+Finally, there is an unexpected descent down through luxury houses to the coast at Sandgate for a pub lunch and a swim.
+The walk ends with a pleasant 1.7km (1.1 mile) stroll along the traffic-free seafront promenade into Folkestone, and then it is another 1.7km up through the Leas cliff gardens to Folkestone station.

-a) Extension to Folkestone harbour: This 2.6km (1.6 mile) extension takes you to Folkestone's harbour, with more refreshment options, and then back through the old streets of the town and along its attractive clifftop esplanade.
-Directions for this are on page 7.
+a) Extension to Folkestone harbour: This 2.2km (1.4 mile) extension takes you to Folkestone's refurbished harbour area, with more refreshment options, and then back through the old streets of the town and along its attractive clifftop esplanade.